Nash Equilbria for Quadratic Voting: Statement of Main Results

-then an agent with value $u_{i}$ near the lower extreme $\underline u$ with knowledge that the one-out vote total $V_{-i}=\sum_{j\not =i}v_{j}$ is near $\alpha $ would find it worthwhile to buy $-\alpha +w$ votes and thus single-handedly move the vote total to $w$.
-Consequently, there can be no equilibrium in which $V_{-i}$ concentrates strictly below $\alpha$ if such a $w$ exists, as this would lead a large number of individuals to wish to act a extremists, contradicting the conjectured concentration.
-Therefore, in any equilibrium the voters with positive values $u_{j}$ must buy enough votes to guarantee that the vote total concentrates at or above $\alpha$.
-The minimal value $\alpha\geq \delta$ at which the advantage of ``extremist'' behavior in the extreme lower tail disappears thus determines the equilibrium behavior \eqref{eq:approx-proportionality}.
-This will be at $\alpha =\delta$ \emph{unless} there is a solution to the following problem.
+then an agent with value $u$ near the lower extreme $\underline u$, knowing that with high probability the one-out vote total $S_{n}$ is near $\xi $, would find it worthwhile to buy $-\xi +w$ votes and thus single-handedly move the vote total to $w$.
+Consequently, there can be no equilibrium in which $S_{n}$ concentrates strictly below $\xi$ if such a $w$ exists, as this would lead a large number of individuals to act as extremists, contradicting the concentration of the vote total.
+Therefore, in any equilibrium the voters with positive values $u_{j}$ must buy enough votes to guarantee that the vote total concentrates at or above $\xi$.
+The minimal value $\xi\geq \delta$ below which there is no advantage to ``extremist'' behavior in the extreme lower tail thus determines the equilibrium behavior \eqref{eq:approx-proportionality}.
+This will be at $\xi =\delta$ \emph{unless} there is a solution to the following problem.